strongloop/strong-arc/README.md

 $ slc loopback
 ```

-### 2. In the directory you created the application, start the Arc using the `slc arc` command.
+### 2. In the application root directory, start the Arc using the `slc arc` command.

 ```sh
 $ cd my-loopback-application
 $ slc arc
 ```

-### 3. StrongLoop Arc will open in your default browser.
+### StrongLoop Arc will open in your default browser.

 ## Developer Guide

+This information is for developers contributing to the `strong-arc` project itself.
+For information on using Arc to develop APIs and applications, see the [official documentation](http://docs.strongloop.com/display/ARC).

 ### Releases